Bake to the roots

 3. Den Teig in 8 gleiche Stücke teilen und jeweils in eine dicke Wurst formen.
 Die Teigwürste dann senkrecht nebeneinander in eine gefettete Kastenform (ca. 23x13cm) setzen – versucht dabei, dass keine Fruchtstücke an der Oberfläche sind.
 Wieder abdecken und noch einmal 45-60 Minuten gehen lassen.

-4. Den Ofen auf 180°C (350°F) vorheizen.
+4. Den Ofen auf 180°C (350°F) Ober-/Unterhitze vorheizen.
 Das Mehl (für die Kreuze) mit dem Öl verrühren und nach und nach das Wasser dazugeben und glatt rühren – es muss eine relativ dicke Paste entstehen.
 In einen Spritzbeutel füllen und dann längs zwei lange Linien über die Enden der Teigwürste/Wölbungen aufspritzen und dann vier kurze, damit sich in der Mitte der Wurstenden Kreuze bilden.
-In die Mitte des Ofens stellen und für 30-40 Minuten backen, bis der Laib eine schöne Bräune bekommen hat.
+In die Mitte des Ofens stellen und für etwa 30-40 Minuten backen, bis der Laib eine schöne Bräune bekommen hat.
 Aus dem Ofen nehmen, vorsichtig aus der Form lösen und auf ein Kuchengitter setzen.
-Die Orangenmarmelade kurz verrühren, damit sie flüssiger wird (ggf. etwas heißes Wasser dazugeben) und dann den noch heißen Laib damit bestreichen.
+Die Orangenmarmelade kurz verrühren, damit sie flüssiger wird (ggf. etwas heißes Wasser dazugeben), und dann den noch heißen Laib damit bestreichen.
 Abkühlen lassen.

 Hot Cross Bun Loaf | Bake to the roots